aideenf/machnamh/README.md

 * Several fairness in ranking algorithms, including FA*IR https://github.com/fair-search/fairsearch-fair-python

 These multiple integrations facilitates the detection of bias or unfairness at several points in the machine learning pipeline.
-Minimum coding effort is required thanks to the ipyWidgets powered user interface which allows for the upload and analysis of any data in .csv format.
+Using Machnamh library results in minimum coding effort thanks to the ipyWidgets powered user interface which allows for the upload and analysis of any data in .csv format.

 ## Machnamh installation via pip
 Install alpha version from PyPI: